 There seems to exist a commonly held belief that Costa Rica is just another cheap developing country where the local people live on a dollar a day and you can get $10 massages*.

-However, the reality of the what things really cost is somewhat different..
+However, the reality of what things really cost is somewhat different..
 A question we often receive from our guests is why things cost what can be perceived as expensive or overpriced.

 You might even be able to find offerings that are significantly lower.
-More often than not, there is an increasing trend of boutique hotels and yoga retreats who use volunteers instead of paying local employees.
+More often than not, there is an increasing trend of boutique hotels and yoga retreats that use volunteers instead of paying local employees.
 This is often the reason why so many costs are much lower.

 This trend of using volunteers instead of paid staff may give you more bang for your buck on your vacation, but it comes at a huge cost to the local economy as the volunteers take on roles that would normally provide employment to locals.